cocotb/cocotb/docs/source/upgrade-2.0.rst

 Change indexing assumptions from always being ``0`` to ``length-1`` left-to-right, to following the arbitrary indexing scheme of the array as defined in HDL.
 For example, if the HDL defines an array with the indexing scheme ``[15:0]``, index ``15`` will be the left-most element of the array rather than the right-most.
+Change all negative indexing to use positive indexing.

 .. code-block:: verilog
     :caption: HDL signal being used